LSY-Andy/B31DG-H00364918-Assignment1/README.md

 - **demonstration_video.mp4** is the demo video of actually running the program on the ESP32 board and showing it through an oscilloscope
 - **Coursework_Arduino.ino** is the code for Arduino IDE
 - **main.c** is the code for ESP-IDF extension
-- **tools** contains a test program to test whether the ESP32 board is working properly and whether the buttons are working properly
+- **tools** contains test programs to test whether the ESP32 board is working properly and whether the buttons are working properly